How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 • More control over billing terms and approval workflows

 Stripe is a good tool for e-commerce, but for many B2B companies, it’s an expensive workaround.
-Choosing a processor built for your transaction model can lead to better margins, faster payouts, and fewer administrative headaches.
+Choosing a processor built for your transaction model can lead to better margins, faster payments, and fewer administrative headaches.

 Smart Strategies to Avoid Stripe Processing Costs

 Stripe's pricing model can quickly cut into your margins if your business handles high-value B2B transactions.
-Fortunately, there are smart ways to reduce those processing costs and make your payments work better for you.

 Shift Clients Toward ACH Payments With Nickel